newenay/y-over-react/README.md

 # y-over-react

+## Purpose:

-is simply an e-learning UI/UX platform to present learning content & media within a slide (and lesson/module packets on a larger scale).
+Create an e-learning UI/UX platform to present learning content & media within a slide (lesson/module on a larger scale).
 Created using React & Redux (just a shell right now) will be viewable in any browser, tablet, or mobile device (utilizing bootstrap/reactstrap).
 Lesson bullets to be imported by .xml/json and parse per slide to go along with audion timing or cues.

-Could use help with:
+## Could use help with:
 <ul>
   <li>Expanding the store variables (currently only have slide #)</li>
   <li>Tie-in debugger to list "Variables" below interface</li>